3rd Littoral Anti-Air Battalion: Guadalcanal Campaign

-On July 21, 1942 the battalion embarked upon USS Zeilin and USS Betelgeuse heading for Guadalcanal.
-On August 7, 1942, the 3rd Defense Battalion, landed along with the 1st Marine Division's on Guadalcanal and Tulagi.
+On 21 July 1942 the battalion embarked upon USS Zeilin and USS Betelgeuse heading for Guadalcanal.
+On 7 August 1942, the 3rd Defense Battalion, landed along with the 1st Marine Division's on Guadalcanal and Tulagi.
 3rd Defense Battalion troops on USS Zeilin were disembarked at Tulagi while USS Betelgeuse off-loaded Marines on Guadalcanal.
 The battalion participated in the defense of the islands against numerous Japanese counterattacks over the ensuing months.
 The battalions machine gun and antiaircraft artillery units were able to get ashore almost immediately however the seacoast artillery units were not able to establish themselves until the end of August.
-The battalions 90mm anti-aircraft guns were emplaced on the periphery of Henderson Field on August 12.
+The battalions 90mm anti-aircraft guns were emplaced on the periphery of Henderson Field on 12 August.
 The battalion established its SCR-270 near the 1st Marine Aircraft Wing's pagoda in the vicinity of Henderson Field.
 During these early stages of the battle, 3rd Defense Battalion was tasked with providing air and coastal defense for the nascent Marine Corps beachhead surrounding Henderson Field.
 The battalion participated in the month's long struggle for control of the island.
 In mid-October, during the main Japanese counter-offensive, the battalion was assigned defensive responsibilities along the Lunga River.
 During this time they also scored several direct hits against Japanese shipping that wandered too close to their guns.
 The battalion, less the 5" Battery on Tulagi, departed Guadalcanal on 9 February 1943 on board USS George Clymer sailing for New Zealand.
 It was the last unit of the original invasion force to depart the island.
-The battalion disembarked at Wellington, New Zealand on February 16, 1943 and headed for Camp Solway near Masterton.
+The battalion disembarked at Wellington, New Zealand on 16 February 1943 and headed for Solway near Masterton the following day.
 The battalion remained in New Zealand until September 1943 focusing on rest, rehabilitation and training.
 On 12 September 1943 the battalion departed New Zealand to return to Guadalcanal.
 The battalion was transferred in four echelons embarked upon USS Libra, USS Crescent City, USS Hunter Liggett, and USS Fomalhaut.
 Once the entire battalion had arrived by 6 October 1943 they began to conduct training and rehearsals for the next major assault which was to take place on Bougainville.